conduitframework/conduit_amqp/README.md

 ### Options

 * `:from` - Accepts a string or function that resolves to the queue to consume from.
 Defaults to the name of the route if not specified.
 * `:prefetch_size` - Size of prefetch buffer in octets.
 Defaults to `0`, which means no specific limit.
-This can also be configured globally.
+This can also be configured globally by passing this same option when configuring your Broker.
 * `:prefetch_count` - Number of messages to prefetch.
 Defaults to `0`, which means no specific limit.
-This can also be configured globally.
+This can also be configured globally by passing this same option when configuring your Broker.

 __Note: It's highly recommended to set `:prefetch_size` or `:prefetch_count` to a non-zero value to limit the memory consumed when a queue is backed up.__